jaspector

 Monday through Friday, 8:00 a.m. to 4:30 p.m.

-Typical inspection sequence: Fix the footer before pouring concrete, request the framing inspection before drywall, and schedule the final inspection after all work (including utilities and site improvements) is complete.
+Typical sequence: Fix the footer before pouring concrete, request the framing inspection before drywall, and schedule the final inspection after all work (including utilities and site improvements) is complete.
 Electrical inspections require separate applications and are handled by Franklin County.
 Each inspection needs its own application.

-Do I need a building permit in Frankfort, KY?
+01 Do I need a building permit in Frankfort, KY?

 Any individual or entity performing construction inside the city limits must obtain a building permit.
 Small projects such as detached buildings 200 sq ft or smaller, fences 7 ft or shorter, retaining walls under 4 ft, detached decks less than 30 inches above grade, play structures, and above-ground pools instead require only a zoning permit.

-How much does a building permit cost in Frankfort, KY?
+02 How much does a building permit cost in Frankfort, KY?

+Building permit fees in Frankfort, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Single- and duplex residential permits: $0.15 per sq ft with a $125 minimum; multi-family and non-residential permits: $0.15 per sq ft with a $150 minimum.
 Fees are calculated as: Valuation-based at $0.15 per square foot with stated minimums for residential and multi-family.
 Signage, manufactured home, relocation, and demolition permits have fixed fees.
 Short-term rental and temporary retail permits are flat $250 and $50 packets, respectively..
 Plan check fee: $25.

-How do I apply for a building permit in Frankfort, KY?
+03 How do I apply for a building permit in Frankfort, KY?

-1. Confirm whether the project is subject to the Commonwealth's Department of Housing, Buildings & Construction (state review is triggered for structures 20,000 sq ft or larger, three stories or more, or 100 or higher occupancy).
+To apply for a building permit in Frankfort, KY, follow these steps: 1.
+Confirm whether the project is subject to the Commonwealth's Department of Housing, Buildings & Construction (state review is triggered for structures 20,000 sq ft or larger, three stories or more, or 100 or higher occupancy).
 Such projects still need state approval before the city issues a local permit.
 2. Download the building permit application, the BUD "Before You Dig" form, the subcontractor list, and any other applicable forms.
 3. Gather the required plan sets: two sets for single- and two-family dwellings, two sets plus seven site plans for multi-family, and site-specific requirements for other work.
 4. Submit the completed forms, site plans, building plans, contractor signatures, and plan review fee at the Planning & Building Codes Department in City Hall.
 5. Obtain any additional electrical, plumbing, mechanical, or zoning approvals the project requires.
 6. Coordinate inspections (footer, framing, final) with the department; the city inspector confirms all structural, electrical, plumbing, and site improvements are ready before signature and the final Certificate of Occupancy is issued.
 7. After all inspections and approvals (including state-managed plumbing/HVAC and Franklin County electrical inspections) are finished, obtain the Certificate of Occupancy, which also covers required site improvements.

-How long does it take to get a building permit in Frankfort, KY?
+04 How long does it take to get a building permit in Frankfort, KY?

-What work is exempt from building permits in Frankfort, KY?
+05 What work is exempt from building permits in Frankfort, KY?

-How do I schedule a building inspection in Frankfort, KY?
+06 How do I schedule a building inspection in Frankfort, KY?

-Other cities in Franklin County
+Other jurisdictions in Franklin County.

-View all Franklin County jurisdictions →
+All Franklin County jurisdictions →